sdesamarth/ATM/README.md

 # ATM
-AN ATM MANAGEMENT SYSTEM developed using No Drag and Drop.
+An ATM MANAGEMENT SYSTEM developed using No Drag and Drop.
 Developed using Java Swing,MySQL